Monthly M&A Roundup: February 2026 Brand Ownership Changes

 Sector Trends

 The fashion industry is dealing with the aftermath of 2024's blocked Tapestry-Capri merger.
-Capri is selling assets (Versace) and refocusing.
-Meanwhile, LVMH, Kering, and Richemont continue their dominance of luxury, while fast fashion (Shein, Temu) faces increasing regulatory scrutiny.
+Capri is selling assets (Versace) and refocusing on its remaining brands.
+Meanwhile, LVMH, Kering, and Richemont continue their dominance of luxury, while fast fashion operators Shein and Temu face increasing regulatory scrutiny in both the U.S. and Europe.

 By the Numbers